The Weakly-Nonlinear Admittance at Open Ends of Two- and Three-Dimensional Acoustic Waveguides: Results

 \subsection{Linear radiation from a straight duct}

 In contrast to the previous section, we can also choose to calculate the inner-duct acoustic field to see how sound generated by a plane-wave source within the duct subsequently exits from the duct outlet.
-This is shown in two dimensions in figure \ref{2Dstraightductplot.pdf},
+This is shown in 2D in figure \ref{2Dstraightductplot.pdf},